10sr/dowwner/README.md

 ### `-d|--daemon start|status|stop|restart`

-Fork to background and make server run as daemon.
+Fork to background and make server run as daemon when `-d start` is given.
+This means that dowwner does not stick to your tty and you can safely exit after starting dowwner program.
 When this option is used, only one instance of dowwner can be run per root directory.

 ### `-p|--port <num>`